Native Mac capture tool, public beta open

-This is the actual model.
-Zoom segments ease in like the app's smoothstep camera, the CAM lane drives the bubble, and the idle chip fast-forwards time — scrub and watch the clock.
+Recording is one mode of the same canvas.
+Zoom segments ease like the app camera, the CAM lane drives the bubble, and idle time compresses as you scrub.

 The workflow